Trade Forex Trading

 Total= 1000 - 200

-It is thenceforth better to use less leverage so that to minimize the risks involved.
-The higher the leverage option used the higher the risks.
-This is one of leverage guidelines not to use more than 5:1 leverage ratio.
+It is therefore recommended that you as a trader use less leverage so that you can minimize the risks involved.
+The higher the leverage that you use the higher your trading risks.
+This is one of the leverage rules that specifies that traders should not use more than 5:1 leverage when trading.

-In money management leverage guidelines: It is advisable to keep below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 dollars in their account.
+In money management leverage guidelines: It is advisable to keep below 10:1 leverage which is still high, most and many professional money managers use 2:1 meaning that they trade only 2 lots for every $100,000 dollars in their account.

 Forex Malaysia Seminar